Ready, Set, Go!

 Your Personal Evacuation Action Plan

 Life safety is the primary concern of Ashland Fire & Rescue.
 During a wildfire, residents may be asked to evacuate their homes, and depending upon the situation, you may have hours or mere minutes to get out.
 The Ready, Set, Go!
 (RSG!) program is utilized by Ashland Fire & Rescue to help educate residents on what to expect in the event of a disaster related evacuation.
-The tenets of Ready, Set, Go! help residents be Ready with preparedness understanding, be Set with situational awareness when fire threatens, and to Go!, leaving promptly when evacuation orders are given or when safety feels compromised.
+The levels of Ready, Set, Go! help residents be Ready long before an evacuation, be Set with situational awareness when an emergency threatens, and to Go!, leaving promptly when evacuation orders are given or when safety feels compromised.
+Do not wait and leave late!

 Ready – Be Ready, Be Firewise.

 Be ready for the potential to evacuate.
 Be aware of the dangers in your area by monitoring emergency service websites and local media outlets for information.
-Take personal responsibility and prepare long before the threat of wildfire so your home is ready.
-Become Firewise
+Take personal responsibility, prepare your family and belongings so your home is ready to leave.
+For wildfire, be Firewise

-by creating a defensible space, using fire-resistant vegetation and clearing brush and other flammable vegetation away from your home.
+by reducing your home's ignition potential.
 Assemble emergency supplies and belongings in a safe place.
 Create an Evacuation Plan

 with escape routes and make sure all those residing within the home know the plan of action.
 Taking the correct route during an evacuation is critical for your safety.
-Please review the designated route in your neighborhood on the Wildfire Evacuation Map
+Tune into information about where to go during an evacuation, see sources below.
+Make sure you're registered in Nixle if you want contact in any way other than a landline telephone.

 Set – Situational Awareness.
 Be set to evacuate at a moment’s notice.
 This level indicates significant danger in your area and voluntarily relocating to a shelter or family is advisable.
 This may be the only notice that you receive; emergency services cannot guarantee that they will be able to reach you again if the condition worsen.
 If you do decide to stay, pack your emergency items and be ready to leave at a moment’s notice.

 Go! – Act Early!
-Leave immediately and follow your personal wildfire action plan.
+Leave immediately and follow your personal evacuation plan.
 Do not delay leaving by gathering your belongings or make efforts to save your home.
 Danger in your areas is imminent and you should evacuate immediately.
 If you chose not to evacuate, emergency services many not be able to assist you.
-DO NOT plan to return to check on your house or animals.
+DO NOT plan to return to check on your house or animals until it's declared safe to do so.

 Staying informed during an emergency is critical.
 These are some of the ways we will relay information: